 12. New Delhi itself used to be very complex.

 Believe it or not, New Delhi once split into seven different areas or zones!

 13. British insight helped bring the city to life.

 Much of New Delhi was planned and designed by a British architect.
 The architect in question, Edwin Lutyens, gives his name to an alternative term for the city – Lutyens Delhi.

 New Delhi is home to some fascinating hotspots and historical landmarks, but one of the most intriguing is the International Museum of Toilets!
 Visitors can take a look at toilets dating back millennia – and it’s one of the largest bathroom collections on the planet.

-Do you have any interesting facts about New Delhi we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about New Delhi?
+Share them in the comments below!